THE BEGINNINGS OF

 Rob took the offer.
 He quit his job and quickly flew down.

 Frustratingly, Rob was barely useful in actual beekeeping.
 The friend became worried about his bees, and his stress skyrocketed.
 However, Rob did prove remarkably helpful during the move.
-Rob worked relentlessly, driving through the night and surrendering his by-then pricked and swollen body to a great onslaught of further stings as he loaded and unloaded colonies from the vehicle.
+Rob worked hard, driving through the night and surrendering his by-then pricked and swollen body to a serious onslaught of further stings as he loaded and unloaded colonies from the vehicle.

 In the end, the friend was extremely grateful to Rob.
 He promised to tell Michael Palmer—then short on help in his own apiaries—that Rob was an experienced beekeeper who was also available for hire.

 Based on the friend’s word, Mike hired Rob.
 And although he quickly realized Rob was perhaps not as qualified as purported, Mike kept Rob on.
 Rob could take a sting, after all, and that was half the battle.

 Rob learned a lot quickly at French Hill Apiaries.
 He progressed from doing menial tasks to becoming a highly skilled and dependable beekeeper on the French Hill team.
-He’s since trekked from Western Mass back to Saint Albans every year, each time bringing back to the Pioneer Valley a further developed version of his unique commercial beekeeping experience—and, on occasion, some really great queens—to his own growing apiaries.
+He treks from Western Mass back to Saint Albans now and again, each time bringing back to the Pioneer Valley a slightly more refined version of his unique commercial beekeeping experience—and, on occasion, some really great queens—to his own growing apiaries.